GamerMajlis-platform/frontend-react/README.md

   - Confirm translations persist across refresh and that the current page remains after reload (URL hash is synchronized with app state).
   - Confirm: Marketplace/Events/Tournaments sort dropdowns and product cards show translated labels and proper RTL alignment.

+- Verify modern infrastructure

+  - Test form validation by triggering validation errors in Login/Signup forms
+  - Confirm debounced search behavior in Events, Tournaments, and Marketplace (300ms delay)
+  - Test click-outside behavior on dropdown menus and profile menu
+  - Verify localStorage persistence by refreshing the page with wishlist items
+  - Check error boundary functionality by triggering component errors in development

 - Smoke tests

   - Check the product card: no category badge on the card, localized "Buy Now"/"Details"/"No Image" strings, and review counts render via translations.